macdonst/simonmacdonald.com/app/blog/posts/2024-04-04-the-case-for-slack.md

 ![full bucket](/_public/images/full-bucket.png)

 Great job, high fives all around.
 Our devs are fully allocated, we are going to get so much done this sprint.
 Unfortunately, you've just set yourself up for failure.
-I mean, I don't know you life but pobody's nerfect.
+I mean, I don't know your life but pobody's nerfect.

 Things always go wrong during a sprint.
 Some common things that can derail your developers progress include: